IvoryScript user guide

 8 Coercion and type casting

-8.1 Introduction to coercion
+8.1 Introduction

 In IvoryScript, coercion and type casting are essential mechanisms that ensure expressions conform to expected types, with a focus on small steps of graph reduction rather than full evaluation.
 Coercion is applied automatically when values are transferred between contexts, such as when passing function arguments or defining names.